britishkenyan/HR-ANALYTICS-REPORT/README.md

 ---

 ### Project Overview
 This Data Analysis project aims to dive into IBM HR Data.
 The dashboard explores HR metrics and KPIs, with key focus on attrition rates, employee demographics, salary and job satisfaction ratings.
-The goal of this project is to analyze the HR data to identify trends and patterns that can help improve employee retention and inform HR strategies at IBM.
+The goal of this project is to analyze the HR data to gain insights on attrition and identify trends and patterns that can  help improve employee retention and inform HR strategies at IBM.

 ### Project Scope
 This analysis will explore the following:

 - Employee Attrition: Understanding why employees leave and predicting the likelihood of attrition.
 - Employee Performance: Analyzing factors that correlate with employee performance.
-- Salary & Job Satisfaction: Investigating how these factors affect employee turnover and job satisfaction.
+- Salary & Job Satisfaction: Investigating how these factors determine attrition and affect employee turnover and job satisfaction.

 ### Objective
 The primary objective is to identify trends in employee turnover, determine the key factors influencing attrition, and provide recommendations for improving employee retention using Power BI’s analytical capabilities.